elm-tooling/elm-tooling-cli/cli/README.md

 Similarly, `tar` is used to extract archives.
 Even Windows comes with `tar` these days so you shouldn’t need to install anything.

-### elm-tooling postinstall

-Download the [tools] in the closest `elm-tooling.json` and create links to them in `node_modules/.bin/`.

-This is basically a drop-in replacement for installing `elm` and `elm-format` with `npm`.
+Installing stuff into the local `node_modules/.bin/` folder might sound strange at first, but piggy-backing on the well-supported `npm` ecosystem is currently the best way of doing things.
 This lets you use the [tools] field of `elm-tooling.json` without your editor and build tools having to support it.

+In the future this command might just need to download stuff from the Internet and shove it into a folder (basically, `~/.elm/elm-tooling/`).
+It would then be up to other programs to support the shared location of executables.
+Time will tell.

 #### Example